cpsievert/cpsievert.github.com/pitchRx/demo/index.md

 ```

-No matter how you're storing your data, you will want to join the 'atbat' and 'pitch' table at some point.
-If you're interested in a subset of data, consider subsetting the 'atbat' table before joining with pitches.
-For instance, if want all 'four-seam' and 'cutting' fastballs thrown by Mariano Rivera nad Phil Hughes during the 2011 season:
+No matter how you're storing your data, you will want to join `data$atbat` with `data$pitch` at some point.
+For instance, lets combine all information on the 'atbat and 'pitch' level for every 'four-seam' and 'cutting' fastball thrown by Mariano Rivera nad Phil Hughes during the 2011 season:

 ```r